soumyadeepm04/project5/README.md

 # project5 - Event Management
 ## Distinctiveness and Complexity:
-I have created an Event Management website where a user can create, read, edit, delete, and restore events.
+This is an application for managing Events where a user can create, read, edit, delete, and restore events.
+An Event is an entity that occurs over a period in a day.
+Apart from the other static attributes like Name, Description etc., it has a dynamic a dynamic attribute viz.
+Status which is calculated on the fly based on the Event data and current date.
+The three values of Status are as follows:
+1. Upcoming Event – Events with their date attribute in future.
+2. Today’s Evens – Events with their date attribute in future.
+3. Past Event – Events with their date attribute in future.

-It is distinct because it does not match the other projects in its ideas and it is more complex as:
+It is distinct compared to other projects in the course along the following lines:

-All the events are displayed under different subheadings, namely Upcoming Events, Today's events, and Past Events, based on the date at which the events are scheduled to take place.

-After commenting on an event, the comment is not displayed until the comment is authorised/approved by the owner (user who created the event) of the event.
+1. Dynamic attribute - Events are grouped by the dynamic attribute viz.
+Status.
+(Upcoming, today's, and past events respectively)
+2. Approval process - Comments posted on an Event will have to be authorized/approved by the owner of the Event before they get published.

-Event owners have the option to delete their event.
-On deletion, the owner can request the restoration of the event by going to deleted events and checking the restore checkbox.
-Only the admin has the option to either approve or reject the event restoration request.
-On approval, the event is restored and on rejection, the restore checkbox is unchecked and the event owner can choose to send an event restoration request again by checking the restore checkbox again.
+3. Soft delete and restoration - Event owners have the option to delete the Events that they own upon which these will not be visible to other users but is visible to the owner identified by the Event name and as deleted.
+However, this is a soft deletion, and the owner can request the restoration of the event that goes to the Admin of the site who has the option to either approve or reject the event restoration request.

-Users can also register for events.
-Names of the registered users can be seen only by the owner of the event under a sub-heading called registered users.
+4. Constraints on Read - Users can also register for certain events of their liking.
+Only the owner of the Event will have the privilege to see the list of users registered on the Event he is the owner for.

-Event owners can edit all the details of their event, namely the name, date, start and end times, description, and venue of the event.
+5. Constraints on Edit – Only Event owners will have the privileges to edit all the details of the Events that they own.

-Users can add events to their favorites and can access their favorite events by clicking on the Favorite Events tab.
+6. Filter based on my favorites - Users can add events to their favorites and can access their favorite events by clicking on the Favorite Events tab.

 ## Project features:
-It is an Event Management website where a user can create, read, edit, delete, and restore events.
+It is an Event Management website where users can register, manage Events and work on the Events collaboratively amongst users with the required privileges.

-A user can:
-1. Create an event
-2. Comment on an event
-3. Register for an event
-4. Add an event to their favorites.
-Favorite events can be accessed by going to the Favorite Events tab.

-The owners of events can (doubt):
+The various features of the application can be accessed by users based on their Roles.
+A person has to register on the application through a self serving form to be able to log into the application and work on it.
+Following are the Roles in the Application.
+1. Application Admin
+2. Event Owner
+3. Event Participant

+a.
+Event Owner – A user can Create an event and be the designated owner of the Event.
+The Event Owner will have the following privileges.
 1. Authorize/approve or reject comments on their events by going to the Authorize Comments tab.
 Comments are not displayed if rejected
 2. See the users who have registered for their event
 3. Edit all the details of their events, namely the name, date, start and end times, description, and venue of their event.
 4. Delete their event
 5. Send a request to restore their deleted events by going to the Deleted Events tab.

-The admin can:
-Approve or reject restore requests.
-On approval, the events are restored and on rejection, the events are not restored and the owners can send another request for restoration again if needed.
+b.
+Application Admin - Admin can Accept/Reject a request for restoration of a deleted Event.
+The events are restored on Accept and are not restored on Rejection.
+Also, on Rejection, the owners can send another request for restoration.

+c.
+Event Participants - Users can Register on an Event of their choice and become Event Participants.
+Event participants will be able to
+1. View the Event details as also the activities/comments on it.
+2. Post comments on the Event
+3. Mark any Event as favourite
+4. Get a filtered list of Favorite events by going to the Favorite Events tab.

 ## Folders and Files I created:
         -capstone (the app I created)